 Then there was the chapter that described expressions of appreciation/praise like “you did a good job on that report” as “life-alienating communication.”
 Rosenberg acknowledges that readers will likely be surprised by that, but he explains that appreciation is a form of judgment, albeit positive judgment.
 Appreciation should only be given to celebrate, and it should address needs and feelings.
 I get the underlying idea of being genuine rather than manipulative in conveying praise and appreciation, but it seemed like a strange way to go about it.

 The book explains that when listening to others, you shouldn’t hear anything other than observations, feelings, needs, and requests.
 In particular, you should be listening for needs, even if it means guessing.
-According to Rosenberg, even a wrong guess should help the other person get in touch with their needs, although I’m not convinced.
-A lot of the needs-guessing questions provided were closed-ended and rather long, which seemed like it yielded a lot of talking and not so much listening.
+According to Rosenberg, even a wrong guess should help the other person get in touch with their needs.
+I’m not convinced, though; if anything, I’d probably get annoyed at someone telling me what they thought my needs were.
+A lot of the needs-guessing questions provided were closed-ended and rather long, which makes for a lot of talking and not much listening.

 While I’ve focused on the things that didn’t make sense to me or didn’t work for me, I can see NVC being very helpful for some people, like I know it is for my friends at We DID It.
 I’m curious how it would work out if one person was using NVC to communicate to someone like me.
 Rosenberg says NVC can be used regardless of whether or not the other person is aware of or using it, but I wonder if, in some situations, it would end up backfiring.

 I’m not a fan of non-natural-sounding language, and I don’t like therapist-speak.
 NVC sounds non-natural, although not in the sense of being non-genuine.
-From some of the examples given in the book, my impression was that it could come across as seeming contrived, or even a bit condescending, depending on how it’s delivered.
+From some of the examples in the book, it could come across as seeming contrived, or even a bit condescending, depending on how it’s delivered.
 That’s not the intent, but I suspect that might be my reaction if someone was talking NVC to me.

 However, I am a weirdo (which I’m quite comfortable with), so take my interpretation with a grain of salt.
 I know this hasn’t really been a book review at all, but there you have it.